Connectors

 Last updated

 The connectors workflow is the last I developed, but in my opinion it is the easiest to used and most expressive workflow in most situations.
-The only situation when for example the neighbors from mesh workflow would be better, is when you have a large amount of unique neighbors, so you would need a large amount of connectors, which could be hard to manage.
+The only situation when for example the would be better, is when you have a large amount of unique neighbors, so you would need a large amount of connectors, which could be hard to manage.

 In this tutorial I will define the connections for the spaceship example scene, here you can see the tileset: